Keeping of animals

 Keeping of cats and dogs

-The Animal Management (Cats and Dogs) Act 2008 and Moreton Bay Regional Council Local Law No. 2 (Animal Management) 2011 regulate the requirements for dogs and cats to be registered.
+The Animal Management (Cats and Dogs) Act 2008 and Moreton Bay City Council Animal Management Local Law 2023 regulate the requirements for dogs and cats to be registered.

 Dogs are prohibited from particular properties located in Desmond Street, Samuel Way or Steven Court, Narangba in order to minimise impacts upon koala habitat.